BalancerMaxis/ChildGaugeInjectorV2/HARDHAT_DEV_NOTES.md

 The injector runs using a watch list.
 The watch list is defined as the tuple of [gaugeAddress, amountPerPeriod, maxPeriods, doNotStartBeforeTimestamp].

-For every streamer address, assuming a sufficent token balance, the injector will inject the specified amounts each epoch until it has done so maxPeriods time.
+For each recipient gauge address, assuming a sufficent token balance, the injector will inject the specified amounts each epoch until it has done so maxPeriods times.

 It's possible to add new recipients and configurations without altering or including the old ones (difference to v1).

-This list is defined by calling the function `addRecipients(streamerAddresses, amountsPerPeriod, maxPeriods, doNotStartBeforeTimestamp)` on the deployed injector.
+This list is defined by calling the function `addRecipients(recipientGaugeAddresses, amountsPerPeriod, maxPeriods, doNotStartBeforeTimestamp)` on the deployed injector.

 ### Balances